Sentences

 The order with which you setup a clause or sentence is called constituent order.
 Sentences are made up of verb and noun phrases that exist within prepositional phrases.
 Let's ignore what prepositional phrases are available for the time being and just zoom out and think about subject phrases (with noun phrases within), action phrases (with verb phrases within), and semantic phrases (with noun phrases within).
 Many languages require that you order your sentence in a particular way such that each element along the way can be understood as a paritcular part of the sentence.
 Some of the most popular constituent orders that occur in natural languages include: subject-object-verb, subject-verb-object, verb-second, and topic-comment.
 In addition to these sentence structure types, there also exists some languages that have no strict word order.
 Instead they use morphological elements to identify the different parts of the sentence.
 In these languages, the order in which the parts of a sentence are provided may indicate the theme or theme of a sentence as well.

 Hisyëö has a free constituent order because all sentence parts are marked by a preposition.
 From a topic-comment lens, the order of your sentence puts the first provided element as the topic and the rest as successively less important comments about the topic.
-That said, there is one preferred ordering because there is one preposition that can be elided (skipped): the
+That said, there are three irregularities that reduce the freedom slightly.

 Phrase Word Order

-Within any given phrase there is always one word that is the main contents of that noun or verb phrase.
+Each constituent has a marker and a phrase (either a verb, adverb or noun).
+Within any given phrase there is always one word that is the main contents of that phrase.
 This is known as the nucleus of the phrase.
 In some languages the nucleus is the first word and in other languages the nucleus is the last word in a phrase.
 The nucleus of an action phrase is a verb, the nucleus of a subject or semantic phrase is a noun.
 Hisyëö has a nucleus in the middle of a phrase (it is a nucleus, after all).
 Determiners go to the left of the nucleus and modifiers to the right.

 Sentence Types